-WATCH, CLOCK, and CHRONOMETER MANUFACTORY, 33 and 34, LUDGATE-HILL, LONDON.
-Established 1749.-J. W. BENSON, Manufac-turer of GOLD and SILVER WATCHES of every descrip-tion, construction, and pattern, invites attention to his magnificent and unprecedented display of Watches, which is admitted to be the lawrest and host relation stock in is admitted to be the largest and best selected Stock in London.
-It consists of Chronometer, Duplex, Patent, De-tached Lever, Herizontal, and Vertical Movements, jewelled, tached Lever, Horizontal, and Vertical Movements, jewelled, &c., with all the latest improvements, mounted in superbly-finished engine-turned and engraved Gold and Silver Cases.
-The designs engraved upon many of the cases are by emi-nent artists, and can only be obtained at this Manufactory.
-If the important requisites, superiority of finish, combined with accuracy of performance, elegance, durability, and rea-sonableness of price, are wished for, the intending Pur-chaser should visit this Manufactory, or send for the IL-LUSTRATED PAMPHLET, published by J. W. BENSON (and sent post free on application), which contains sketches, prices, and directions as to what Watch to buy, where to buy it, and how to use it.
-Several hundred betters have
+MANUFACTORY, 33 and 34, LUDGATE-HILL, LONDON.
+Established 1749.-J. W. BENSON, Manufacturer of GOLD and SILVER WATCHES of every description, construction, and pattern, invites attention to his magnificent and unprecedented display of Watches, which is admitted to be the largest and best selected Stock in London.
+It consists of Chronometer, Duplex, Patent, Detached Lever, Horizontal, and Vertical Movements, jewelled, &c., with all the latest improvements, mounted in superblytached Lever, Horizontal, and Vertical Movements, jewelled, ac., with all the latest improvements, mounted in superbly-finished engine-turned and engraved Gold and Silver Cases.
+The designs engraved upon many of the cases are by eminent artists, and can only be obtained at this Manufactory.
+If the important requisites, superiority of finish, combined with accuracy of performance, elegance, durability, and reasonableness of price, are wished for, the intending Purchaser should visit this Manufactory, or send for the IL-LUSTRATED PAMPHLET, published by J. W. BENSON (and sent post free on application), which contains sketches, prices, and directions as to what Watch to buy, where to buy it, and how to use it.
+Several hundred letters have been received from persons who have bought Watches at this Manufactory, bearing testimony to the correct performances of the same.